One of the questions that’s come up a many times is “why solfege?”

 Solfege can be for singers who are singer-songwriters.
 It can be for people who are singing in a rock band or for music theater singers who sing solos but they have a hard time being able to harmonize solfege.
 Once you’re hearing inside the scale and you’re outlining the chords in solfege, when it comes time for you to harmonize, you have something to harmonize with.
 You have notes that you can use.
 It’s sort of deepening your ability to hear and understand pitch.

-Join my monthly membership!
+Join my monthly membership The Versatile Musician!
 There are solfege courses where I will talk you through everything.
 There’s a solid introduction where I explain how everything works, where it comes from, who Kodaly is, what the hand signs are for, how they work, all that kind of stuff.
 Then I sing through all of the exercises, breaking them down piece by piece.

 I have a whole wide range of people that are using this for their own purposes.
 I also have a bunch of voice teachers and piano teachers who are using it as a way to develop deeper ear training with their piano students.
 There’s a couple of saxophone players who are taking it now too!
 It’s good for everybody to develop that inner ear hearing through singing.